Leadership style: Paternalistic

 Paternalistic leadership is useful in advocacy and advocating on behalf of another.
 A paternalistic leader acts as a parental figure by taking care of their subordinates as a parent would.
 In this style of leadership, the leader supplies complete concern for their followers or workers.
 In return they receive the complete trust and loyalty of their people.
 Workers under this style of leadership are expected to become totally committed to what the leader believes and will forego opportunities to work independently.
 The relationship between these co-workers and leader are extremely solid.
 The workers are expected to stay with a company for a longer period of time because of the loyalty and trust.
-Not only do they treat each other like family inside the work force, but outside too.
+Not only do they treat each other like family inside the workforce, but outside too.
 These workers are able to go to each other with any problems they have because they believe it will truly help them.

 One of the downsides to a paternalistic leader is that the leader could start to play favorites in decisions.
 This leader would include the workers more apt to follow and start to exclude the ones who were less loyal.
 According to Padavic and Earnest, authors of "Business Dimensional and Organizational Counseling", paternalism is more difficult to come by in today's market.
 They believe this because there is a rise in lay-offs and stronger unionization.
 This affects paternalistic leaders because the co-workers may not believe that their jobs are 100% ensured.
 When this happens, workers begin to look for bigger and better job opportunities instead of staying at one company for a longer period of time.
 Because of this, the leader may not fully believe an employee staying with their organization when another job opportunity is discussed.
 This could put the workers and leader at risk for a bad situation.